 In the article that follows, this writer briefly introduces his global theoretical paradigm definition, iPredator, who he believes to be the modern-day criminal and psychological reprobate.
 Compiled for the reader are the most commonly used cyber bullying tactics practiced by child and adolescent ICT users in 2012.
-As ICT advances and expands, cyber bullying tactics will also continue to adapt to the ever changing world of information and communications technology (ICT.)
+As ICT advances and expands, cyber bullying tactics will also continue to adapt to the ever-changing world of Information and Communications Technology (ICT.)
 Within this writer's paradigm of iPredator, a significant percentage of those cyber bullies who are conscious of the harm they cause a target child are included.
 The definition of iPredator is as follows:

-iPredator: A child, adult or group who engages in exploitation, victimization, stalking, theft or disparagement of others using information and communications technology (ICT.) iPredators are driven by deviant fantasies, desires for power and control, retribution, religious fanaticism, political reprisal, psychiatric illness, perceptual distortions, peer acceptance or personal and financial gain. iPredators can be any age, either gender and not bound by socio-economic status or racial/national heritage.
+iPredator: A child, adult or group who, directly or indirectly, engages in the exploitation, victimization, stalking, theft or disparagement of others using Information and Communications Technology (ICT.) iPredators are driven by deviant fantasies, desires for power and control, retribution, religious fanaticism, political reprisal, psychiatric illness, perceptual distortions, peer acceptance or personal and financial gain. iPredators can be any age, either gender and not bound by socioeconomic status, race or national heritage.